 Historical Context of Shamanism

-Shamanism is as ancient as it is diverse, its origins stretching back to the dawn of human spirituality.
-This practice, found in various forms across the globe, reflects humanity’s innate desire to understand the mysteries of life and the universe.
-By exploring the historical context of shamanism, we can appreciate its profound impact on human culture and spirituality.
+Shamanism is as ancient as it is diverse, its origins stretching back to the dawn of human animism practise.
+This practice, found in various forms across the globe, reflects humanity’s innate desire to understand the laws of the universe and nature.
+By exploring the historical context of shamanism, we can appreciate its profound impact.

 The Dawn of Shamanism

-Shamanic practices likely originated during the Upper Paleolithic period, over 40,000 years ago, as evidenced by cave paintings and artifacts that suggest rituals and a belief in the spiritual world.
-These early humans may have used shamanic trance states, induced by drumming, dancing, or plant substances, to enter the “spirit world” and communicate with the forces of nature.
+Shamanic practices likely originated around 10,000 years ago in Asia, Siberia.
+These early humans may have used shamanic trance states, induced by drumming, dancing and singing, to enter the “spirit world” and communicate with the forces of nature.

 Global Spread and Adaptation

 Each culture has adapted shamanism to its environment and spiritual needs.
-For example, the shamans of Siberia, where the term “shaman” originates, are known for their drumming and journeying into the spirit world.
+For example, the shamans of Siberia, where the term “shaman” originates, are known for their drumming, singing and journeying into the spirit world.
 In contrast, Amazonian shamans often utilize plant medicines like ayahuasca to facilitate spiritual visions and healing.

 Throughout history, shamanism has shown remarkable resilience and adaptability.
 With the spread of organized religions and colonialism, many shamanic practices were suppressed or went underground.
 However, they never disappeared entirely.
 In many cultures, shamanism continued to thrive, often blending with new religious or spiritual practices.